ShaowuChen/POCKET/README.md

 # Dataset:
-Find and download UCR 2018 on [UCR2018](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/) (Fill Nulls with zeros)
+Find and download UCR 2018 on [UCR2018](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/)

+(We simply fill Nulls with zeros)

 # Demo/Training:
-- download and save the dataset archieve on the root path
+- download and save the dataset archive on the root path
-- run the follow command
+- run the following command

 ```bash
 cd ./ROCKET-PPV-MAX